StevenBlack/intl/readme.md

 DMY() returns a character expression in day-month-year sequence, for example "26 June 1996".

-**Internationalization Gotcha:** DMY() comes from vfp, and the language varies with vfp's localized language.
+**Internationalization Gotcha:** DMY() comes from VFP, and the language varies with VFP's localized language.
 DMY()respects the setting of SET CENTURY.

 ### `DTOC(dExpression | tExpression [, 1])`